-- Paul Gilbert is one of the top guitar shredders thanks to his advanced, staccato-like alternate picking technique.
+- Paul Gilbert is one of the top guitar shredders, thanks to his advanced, staccato-like alternate picking technique.

 - John Scofield has worked with all the greats from many genres, stacking up appearances on so many wonderful albums.
 His professionalism and skill make him a go-to guitarist.

-- Wes Montgomery was known for plucking the strings with the side of his thumb and his distinctive use of octaves, making his sound very unique.
+- Wes Montgomery was known for plucking the strings with the side of his thumb and his distinctive use of octaves, making his sound unique.

-- Steve Morse has also been called "Best Overall Guitarist" for five years in a row by Guitar Player magazine.
-He is known as the founder of the Dixie Dregs and he replaced Ritchie Blackmore as lead guitarist of Deep Purple since 1994.
+- Steve Morse has also been called “Best Overall Guitarist” for five years in a row by Guitar Player magazine.
+He is known as the founder of the Dixie Dregs and he replaced Ritchie Blackmore as lead guitarist of Deep Purple in 1994.